 Scheduled to launch this spring, the Graco T-Max 6912 is a texture sprayer that consists of a pump module and a plastic hopper that easily and quickly separates and reconnects without any tools.
 The convenient machine, which reportedly rolls around like a shopping cart, can be used to spray aggregate-based materials on building exteriors or smooth compounds on inside walls.
 Depending on the job, it can be operated airless or air-assisted.

 Blastrac displayed a prototype under development of BMR-25P, a ride-on shot blaster with interchangeable heads that can be converted into a scarifier.
-The two-in-one machine, which is also equipped with a HEPA vacuum, is scheduled to hit the market this summer.
+The two-in-one machine, which also comes with a HEPA vacuum, will hit the market this summer.

-Maverick Surface Preparations’ new Ravage Pro was developed to be an on-board generator for the company’s line of surface prep machines.
+Maverick Surface Preparations developed the new Ravage Pro to be an on-board generator for the company’s line of surface prep machines.
 The patent-pending machine, which has a display screen and a front view camera, converts an electric Maverick grinder into a propane-powered one.
-When there are multiple tasks that require multiple equipment at the same site, the Ravage Pro can be disassembled, removed from the grinder and placed on a mobile wheel cart for portable power.
+When there are multiple tasks that require multiple equipment at the same site, the Ravage Pro can be disassembled.
+You ca. then remove it from the grinder and place it on a mobile wheel cart for portable power.

 Designed to be used between metal and resin pads, Surface Pro Black Magic Transition Pads from GranQuartz help scratches disappear quicker while polishing.
 The transitional pads can be used to polish wet or dry.

 Over at Solomon Colors/Brickform, the new mold everyone was talking about was the single-piece Stone Faced 2-Inch Cantilevered Step Liner designed for cast concrete stairs.
 The yet-to-be-released polyurethane step liner, which measures 2-by-5½ inches, will soon join the company’s line of textured natural stone tools to make an installer’s job easier.